Bujira/aws-kms-evm-signer/docs/STEP-BY-STEP.md

 ```

 # 9. Conclusion
 AWS KMS is a great tool to securely store your private keys and use them to sign EVM transactions.
 As we have learned here, KMS will store your keys in DER format, so you must decode them to a format that EVM transactions can interpret.
 The same happens to your KMS-based signed transaction.
-The process of understanding the difference of data formats between KMS and EVM-compatible blockchains ends up taking you on a journey that helps you better understand about EVM transactions, elliptic curves, and what goes on under the hood of assembling a valid signed EVM transaction.
-It also teaches you about ASN.1 which is something that surrounds your daily life and maybe you hadn't taken notice.
-If you dive a little deeper into ASN.1, for instance, you'll find out that by understanding how the DER format works, you can distinguish the public key value from a KMS-based public key by translating its byte sequence in order to find the public key (we could have used one line of code in the `extractRawPublicKey` function; we did not for code consistency and didactic purposes).
+The process of understanding the difference of data formats between KMS and EVM-compatible blockchains ends up taking you on a journey that helps you better understand EVM transactions, elliptic curves, and what goes on under the hood of assembling a valid signed EVM transaction.
+It also teaches you about ASN.1 which is something that surrounds your daily life and maybe you hadn’t taken notice.
+If you dive a little deeper into ASN.1, for instance, you’ll find out that by understanding how the DER format works, you can distinguish the public key value from a KMS-based public key by translating its byte sequence in order to find the public key (we could have used one line of code in the extractRawPublicKey function; we did not for code consistency and didactic purposes).
 This journey also points out to you many changes implemented by different EIPs and how it progressively changes the way EVM-compatible blockchains work and why.
-We also learned a valuable lesson: the possibility of as miscalculation of the V value that could misinform the sender's identity.
-Hopefully you've learned a lot and can make use of KMS in your future web3 projects.
+We also learned a valuable lesson: the possibility of a miscalculation of the V value that could misinform the sender’s identity.
+Hopefully you’ve learned a lot and can make use of KMS in your future web3 projects involving private blockchains or public ones.
 Happy coding.